Topologists/Topologists.github.io/talks.md

 polynomial.
 By using this new invariant, we give a necessary condition for spatial graphs being planar graphs and give an intrinsic invariant of graphs.
-Also, we briefly introduce our recent proof on the trapezoidal conjecture for planar graphs and relate it to the trapezoidal conjecture for
+Also, we briefly introduce our recent proof on the trapezoidal conjecture for planar graphs and relate it to the trapezoidal conjecture for alternating knots.
 </details>
 </p>